Nutria: Habitat and feeding

 Besides breeding quickly, each nutria consumes large amounts of aquatic vegetation.
 An individual consumes about 25% of its body weight daily, and feeds year-round.
 Being one of the world's larger extant rodents, a mature, healthy nutria averages 5.4 kg in weight, but they can reach as much as 10 kg.
 They eat the base of the above-ground stems of plants, and often dig through soil for roots and rhizomes to eat.
-Nutria eat parts and whole plants, and go after roots, rhizomes, tubers and black willow tree bark in the winter.
+Nutrias eat parts and whole plants, and go after roots, rhizomes, tubers and black willow tree bark in the winter.
 Their creation of "eat-outs", areas where a majority of the above- and below-ground biomass has been removed, produces patches in the environment, which in turn disrupts the habitat for other animals and humans dependent on wetlands and marshes.
-Nutria eat the following plant varieties: cattail, rushes, reeds, arrowheads, flatsedges, and cordgrasses.
-Commercial crops that nutria also eat are lawn grasses, alfalfa, corn, rice, and sugarcane.
+Nutrias eat the following plant varieties: cattail, rushes, reeds, arrowheads, flatsedges, and cordgrasses.
+Commercial crops that nutrias also eat are lawn grasses, alfalfa, corn, rice, and sugarcane.

-Nutria are found most commonly in freshwater marshes and wetlands, but also inhabit brackish marshes and rarely salt marshes.
+Nutrias are found most commonly in freshwater marshes and wetlands, but also inhabit brackish marshes and rarely salt marshes.
 They either construct their own burrows, or occupy burrows abandoned by beaver, muskrats, or other animals.
 They are also capable of constructing floating rafts out of vegetation.
-Nutria live in partially underwater dens.
+Nutrias live in partially underwater dens.
 The main chamber is not submerged underground.
-Nutria are considered to be a species that lives in colonies.
+Nutrias are considered to be a species that lives in colonies.
 One male will share a den with three or four females and their offspring.
-Nutria use "feeding platforms" which are constructed in the water from cut pieces of vegetation supported by a structure like a log or branches.
+Nutrias use "feeding platforms" which are constructed in the water from cut pieces of vegetation supported by a structure like a log or branches.
 Muskrat dens and beaver lodges are also often used as feeding platforms.